WSDOT will replace expansion joints on I-5 north and south of I-90.(view larger map

 What we're doing:

-In early 2014, crews will begin phase two of this project, replacing a series of aging highway-wide expansion joints on I-5 in three locations:
+In early 2014, crews will close lanes on I-5 to replace 26 aging highway-wide expansion joints in four locations:

 - Location one: northbound I-5 south of the I-90 interchange between S. Spokane Street (West Seattle Bridge) and the S. Columbian Way on-ramp to northbound I-5.